leblanck/reef/README.md

 DigitalOcean Reef BOT — 09/02/2022
 ✅ No Maintenance is Scheduled.
 All good!
 ```
+This will report if there are any *scheduled & upcoming* maintenance windows.

 ### Getting Individual Component Status

 Command: `$reef-c componentName` e.g. `$reef-c API`

 ```
+DigitalOcean Reef BOT — Today at 2:02 PM
+✅  API is in a operational state
+Updated at 2022-07-14T23:18:26.904Z
 ```
+This will report the current status of the supplied component (API, VPC, Billing, etc).
+Components can be found on the [Digital Ocean Status Page](https://status.digitalocean.com).